lilellia/MAGI/README.md

 Minori approaches the station, activating her powers (but not her transformation) on the way.
 There, Itou [codename: Indigo Wyvern] tells her how his official orders are to ignore the threat, but it's something that neither he nor Minori [codename: Snow Leopard] are willing to ignore.
 Eventually, she finds the suspect with a backpack full of explosives, temporarily disables them, and detains the suspect until Itou arrives to take him away.
 He tries to make conversation with her, but it's also clear that he wants her to rejoin the JSDF, which is not something she's currently willing to entertain, and the conversation turns quiet and awkward.

 After Itou has left, Minori deactivates her transformation and retreats to the train station, deciding on a whim to take a train back to Fujiwara, where she lived before transferring to Kamakura.
 There, she wanders the streets before finding herself in front of a flower shop, deciding to buy a bouquet of flowers to take to Ikuri's grave.
 To her surprise, Ikuri's younger sister, Kaida, is also there, and she invites Minori over for dinner.
 After Minori has a short conversation with a copy of Ikuri in her head, she goes with Kaida, and the two reconnect after their long separation, eventually promising to maintain closer contact going forward.
-In particular, Kaida reveals that she's joined her middle school's Choir Club and invites Minori to the competition occurring in the upcoming weeks.
+In particular, Kaida reveals that she's joined her middle school's Choir Club and invites Minori to the recital occurring in the upcoming weeks.

 # Chapter 3
 ## A New Confidante